Tinkoff/overhave/README.rst

 * Built-in wrappers for `pytest-bdd`_ hooks to supplement `Allure`_ report
 * Ability to create and use several BDD keywords dictionary with different languages
 * Versioning and deployment of scenario drafts to `Bitbucket`_ or `GitLab`_
+* Synchronization between `git`_ repository and database with features
 * Built-in configurable management of users and groups permissions
 * Configurable strategy for user authorization, LDAP also provided
 * Database schema based on `SQLAlchemy`_ models and works with PostgreSQL